Relevant Foundation Degree

 The course is broken down into the modules set out below which are completed over 1 year.

-Classroom sessions are timetabled over one day.
+Classroom sessions are timetabled over two days.

 7 modules at Level 6 (all at 15 credits with the exception of the dissertation module which is a double credit module at 30 credits) include:

 - *Denotes optional modules